For the first time, Lady Liberty will be depicted as a woman of color on U.S. currency

 For the first time in American history, Lady Liberty will be portrayed as a woman of color on United States currency.

-In celebration of the U.S. Mint and Treasury's 225th anniversary, the new $100 coin was unveiled on Thursday featuring Lady Liberty as an African-American woman.
+In celebration of the U.S. Mint and Treasury's 225th anniversary, the new $100 coin was unveiled on Thursday featuring Lady Liberty as a black woman.

 Since the passage of the Coinage Act in 1792, all coins are required to feature an "impression emblematic of liberty," in either words or images.
 Until the new coin designed by Justin Kunz was unveiled, Lady Liberty had always been depicted as a white woman.